Recursive Inspection Games: Non-zero-sum payoffs

 \section{Non-zero-sum payoffs}

 In this section, we extend the zero-sum-game $\Gamma(n,m,k)$ to a non-zero-sum game $\hat\Gamma(n,m,k)$.
 The reason to consider non-zero-payoffs is that a caught violation as the outcome of the game is typically less preferred by both inspector and inspectee than legal action, because for the inspector it means the failure of the inspection regime.
-This is a standard assumption in inspection games, first proposed by Maschler (1966).
+This is a standard assumption in inspection games, first proposed by Maschler \cite{Ma1966}.

-We denote the equilibrium payoffs in $\hat\Gamma(n,m,k)$ by $v(n,m,k)$ for the inspector and by $w(n,m,k)$ for the inspectee.
+We denote the equilibrium payoffs in $\hat\Gamma(n,m,k)$ by $v(n,m,k)$ for the inspector and by $w(n,m,k)$ for the inspectee (which are unique as shown in Theorem~\ref{t-unique} below).
 The reference payoff for legal action throughout is zero for both players.
 As before, we assume that the inspectee acts legally if the inspector can inspect in every remaining period, that is,